csinva/csinva.github.io/_notes/neuro/comp_neuro.md

   1. **addition**: A + B = (0, 0, 2, 0, 2,-2, 0,  ....)
     - alternatively, could take mean
   1. **multiplication**: A * B =  (-1, -1, -1, 1, 1, -1, 1, ...) - this is **XOR**
-    - want this to be invertible, dsitribute over addition, preserve distance, and be dissimilar to the vectors being multiplied
+    - want this to be invertible, distribute over addition, preserve distance, and be dissimilar to the vectors being multiplied
     - number of ones after multiplication is the distance between the two original vectors
     - can represent a dissimilar set vector by using multiplication
   1. **permutation**: shuffles values (like bit-shift)